PlaceBasedCarbonCalculator/VectorTiles/README.md

-Vector Tiles using Open Source Tools: For Pleasure and Profit
+Making Vector Tiles: For Pleasure and Profit
 ================

 Dr Malcolm Morgan, Research Fellow in Transport and Spatial Analysis, Institute for Transport Studies, University of Leeds

+Dr Layik Hama, Leeds Institute for Data Analytics, University of Leeds

 ## Summary